Alejogb1/job-board/blog-data/how-can-a-pending-promise-be-resolved-to-maintain-a-sharp-variable-value.md

 id: "how-can-a-pending-promise-be-resolved-to-maintain-a-sharp-variable-value"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I recall a particular project involving a complex data pipeline where we were pulling information from multiple asynchronous sources, and ensuring the integrity of the derived variables was a constant challenge.
 It’s a classic problem: managing the state of variables that are dependent on promises which may not have resolved yet.
 The core issue here is that javascript promises are, by nature, asynchronous.
-If you directly assign the result of a promise to a variable, the variable won’t hold the value *immediately*; instead, it might hold the initial undefined or whatever was assigned initially while the promise is pending.
+If you directly assign the result of a promise to a variable, the variable won’t hold the value _immediately_; instead, it might hold the initial undefined or whatever was assigned initially while the promise is pending.
 This leads to a 'sharpness' issue, where our variable's value isn't what we expect, particularly within complex logic.

 Essentially, a “pending promise” means that the asynchronous operation (like a network request, file read, etc.) it represents is still running and hasn't yet yielded a success (resolve) or a failure (reject).
 The challenge arises when you need a clean, accurate value from that asynchronous operation to proceed with subsequent synchronous logic.
 The usual approach involves leveraging the `then` and `async`/`await` mechanisms to manage these asynchronous flows, but even those need careful implementation to keep your variables consistent.
 Let’s delve into some methods and practical scenarios I encountered.